 3. Host a green cleaning workshop.

-The Queen of Green’s green cleaning recipes were given to all the families involved in the coaching project (you can download them here).
+The Queen of Green has some simple DIY green cleaning recipes.
 If you are making your own cleaning products, or any other green, non-toxic stuff, why not share with your friends and family?
 Here are some other great tips for green cleaning that are easy to do yourself.